 We suggest that you submit your application for admission as early as possible in the application cycle (i.e., in the preceding academic year and summer), we accept students on a rolling basis and close our admissions process once the cohort is full.
 Note that the University has institutional deadlines for final submissions by candidates; if you are in doubt about whether or not we are still accepting applications, then please contact the graduate coordinator to confirm.

-IMPORTANT: regardless of any "formal" deadlines listed on-line or in press, the Anthropology Department is willing to accept and review applications on a rolling basis, and usually we make final decisions within ten days of having received the complete application package.
+IMPORTANT: regardless of any "formal" deadlines listed on-line or in press, the Department of Anthropology is willing to accept and review applications on a rolling basis, and usually we make final decisions within ten days of having received the complete application package.

-If you have a specific problem submitting your application, please contact the Graduate Coordinator in Anthropology as soon as possible.
-In exceptional circumstances, we will consider applications outside of the fall and spring deadlines.
+If you have a specific problem submitting your application, please contact the graduate coordinator in Anthropology as soon as possible.
 For more information about applying and how to be successful in gaining admission see our FAQs.

-If you are interested in receiving more information about the M.A. in Anthropology at SF State, then send us your contact details by filling out this form.
+If you are interested in receiving more information about the M.A. in Anthropology at SF State, then send us your contact details by filling out this form on qualtrics.

-To apply for a place on the M.A., please complete the two-part application:
+To apply for a place on the M.A., please complete the CalApply on-line application process.